sumowll/BD4H-Bootcamp/docs/data.md

 **You must finish CITI training first to get MIMIC access.**   **Do NOT request access individually.**

-Please do not fill this form until you are notified (typically happens around Mid-term, don't do it during HW1): [Google Form](to be added)

-We will collect all student information and send a batch request, after which you'll be notified and send the access request.
+We will collect all student information and send a batch request to MIT, after which you'll be notified and send the access request.

 <NotInUse>